JosephIsaacTurner/MCAT_Study/Missed_Questions.md

 **A:** Left atrium

 Explanation: The mitral valve is the left AV valve; so stenosis would increase pressure in the left atrium.

+### Question 7
+**Q:** Why would using 32P labeled γ-phosphate dNTPs not be useful in determining the rate of DNA synthesis?

+**A:** The γ-phosphate is cleaved off after the nucleotide is incorporated into the DNA strand, so the label would be lost.

+### Question 8
+**Q:** If a neuron is first measured at normal resting potential, but later is found to require application of +3 mA of current to return to -60 mV, which of the following could explain the neuron's net ion flow between the two measurements?

+**A:** Positive ions flowed out of the cell.

+## Sociology

+### Question 1
+**Q:** Physicians are known to spend more time with patients of higher SES.
+Some say this can be explained by paternalism.
+Which of the following best illustrates the sociologist's explanation?

+**A:** Physicians usually mention only the "single best" treatment to patients from lower socioeconomic backgrounds, but provide more affluent patients with several options.
+This is paternalism, because the physician is making decisions for the patient, rather than with the patient.

+### Question 2
+**Q:** Suppose a group of individuals with personality disorders believed that their socially destructive behavior should have yielded neutral or positive social results with those around them, because of flawed upbringing.
+This could be most directly and simply explained within which of the following theoretical frameworks??

+**A:** Social cognitive perspective; This perspective is focused on how people learn from their social experiences, and how they develop and maintain certain behavioral patterns based on expectations from their social environment.

+### Question 3
+**Q:** Some Parkinson's patients were unable to manually complete the questionnaire, so their spouses filled it in with their responses.
+What confounding social process may have been introduced by this modification to the procedure?

+**A:** Impression management: Individuals may have been more honest when answering questions themselves, since their significant other was not privy to their answers.

+### Question 4
+**Q:** Which concept best describes the participants' mimicry of the ratings of the favorably received actor in the experiment?

+**A:** Identification: Outwardly accepting ideas of others even if they don't agree with them internally.

+### Question 5
+**Q:** In which stage of Demographic Transition Theory does population growth occur at the highest rate?

+**A:** Stage 2: High birth rates and low death rates lead to rapid population growth.

+### Question 6
+**Q:** To 'clean up' its image in anticipation of the 1964 World's Fair, New York City made tattooing illegal.
+This is an example of:

+**A:** Moral entrepreneurship; Moral entrepreneurs are people who lead a campaign to change the law, and in this case, the city made tattooing illegal to clean up its image.

+### Question 7
+**Q:** Children of aristocrats in late-nineteenth-century Britain engaged in a fad for small, expensive tattoos.
+Which of the following statements is most consistent with a symbolic interactionist analysis of this fad?

+**A:** The tattoos represented elite status and generational rebellion.

+### Question 8
+**Q:** The deindividuation that commonly occurs during riots and other violent crowd behavior most likely has a positive association with which concept?

+**A:** Anomie; Deindividuation is a loss of self-awareness and self-restraint in a group, and is associated with anomie, which is a state of normlessness.

+### Question 9
+**Q:** Suppose the researchers of the study are investigating the looking-glass self of self-concept.
+Which procedural modification would the researchers be most likely to make?

+**A:** Share the questionnaire results with the photographed subjects and conduct pre- and post- assessments on the subjects' self-concept.

+### Question 10
+**Q:** BAsed on information in the passage about Flint, Michigan, which concept or theory best explains the perpetuation of prejudicial attitudes regarding minorities?

+**A:** Observational learning

+### Question 11
+**Q:** Which of the following is a possible consequence of anomie?
+Excessive individualization, social isolation, social inequality?

+**A:** All of the above

+## Psych/Neuro

+### Question 1
+**Q:** Which of the following processes are related to serotonin function?

+**A:** Mood, appetite, and sleep

+### Question 2
+**Q:** Which of the following best supports the nativist theory of language acquisition?

+**A:** Young children are able to rearrange syntax to create novel sentences with the same meaning.
+This is an example of transformational grammar, which is a nativist theory of language acquisition.

+### Question 3
+**Q:** A 5 year old participant is told she will receive a candy bar is she correctly answers a question.
+What tactic is employed?

+**A:** Extrinsic motivation (she is motivated by an external reward).
+Note this isn't a form of conditioning, because conditioning requires repetition.

+### Question 4
+**Q:** A longitudinal study tracks children from age 2 to the start of kindergarten to determine which factors predict school readiness, such as preschool attendance.
+Using the data collected, which of the following questions would the authors be bale to answer?

+**A:** Are complications at birth negatively correlated with cognitive ability at age 4?

+### Question 5
+**Q:** Which of the following processes best explains why a higher score on the Teaching and Interaciton dimension would have a positive impact on a child's expressive vocabulary?

+**A:** Modeling; Children learn by observing and imitating others, so a teacher who uses a rich vocabulary will help the child develop a rich vocabulary.

+### Question 6
+**Q:** A therapeutic patient suffering from depression is noted to have a pessimistic explanatory style.
+Which of the following would be most representative of a cognitive therapy for this patient?

+**A:** Helping patient understand that his negative experiences are not always his own fault.
+A pessimistic explanatory style means that you attribute negative events to internal, stable, and global causes.
+Cognitive therapy would help the patient understand that negative events are not always his fault.

+### Question 7
+**Q:** Which cluster of personality disorders would psychopathy best fall under?

+**A:** Cluster B; This cluster is characterized by dramatic, emotional, or erratic behavior, and includes antisocial, borderline, histrionic, and narcissistic personality disorders.

+### Question 8
+**Q:** Psychopathic indivudals with lower sympathetic responses to emotional stimuli are more likely to have the following characteristic during fear-conditioning experiments:

+**A:** Dry skin; The sympathetic nervous system is responsible for the fight or flight response, which includes increased sweating.
+Less sweating means less sympathetic response.

+### Question 9
+**Q:** Which of the following psychoactive drugs is most commonly associated with delusions of grandeur?

+**A:** Amphetamines: These drugs increase dopamine levels, which can lead to delusions of grandeur.

+### Question 10
+**Q:** Which of the following circumstances is most likely to result in prolonged cognitive dissonance?

+**A:** A divorced and lonely man is told by family members that there is someone out there for everyone.

+### Question 11
+**Q:** Which of the following reinforcement schedules is most resistant to extinction?

+**A:** Variable ratio reinforcement (better than variable interval, fixed ratio, or fixed interval).

+### Question 12
+**Q:** A researcher doubts merits of the childhood trauma hypothesis.
+Which of the following is NOT a reasonable criticism of the hypothesis?

+**A:** In order to establish causation, the afflicted would need to relive painful childhood memories.

+### Question 13
+**Q:** A man lives alone and runs an online business, experiencing little social interaction. he makes enough money to buy food and pay for rent.
+He suffers from mild depression and has few creative outlets.
+Presently, according to Maslow's hierarchy of needs, the man is probably experiencing motivation to meet the need for:

+**A:** Intimacy (Love and belonging)

+### Question 14
+**Q:** Which language theory states that language development occurs due to preferential reinforcement of certain phonemes by parents and caregivers?

+**A:** Learning theory

+### Question 15
+**Q:** A college student strives for excellent grades and hopes to graduate with a better GPA than his brother.
+This type of motivation is considered:

+**A:** Extrinsic motivation

+### Question 16
+**Q:** Simultaneous processing of conscious emotions and physiological activation is the defining feature of which theory of emotion?

+**A:** Cannon-Bard theory

+### Question 17
+**Q:** Which of the following brain regions are primarily responsible for the experience of emotions EXCEPT the:

+**A:** Basal ganglia

+### Question 18
+**Q:** Determination of the intensity and risk of a stressor occurs during which stage(s) of stress appraisal?
+(Primary, secondary, both, neither)